 Collaborators for the race include:

-Brandon Wilson an NC based USATF/RRTC Certifier and IAAF/AIMS (A) measurer and USATF official.
-Brandon will be assisting Rick with various logistical and planning aspects of the race including certifying the track with governing bodies USATF and IAAF.
-Brandon has been involved in many fixed time ultras over the last 10-years and has officiated races, certified courses and timed events producing National records and Worlds best performances including both recent 100-Mile worlds bests records by Camille Herron in Vienna, IL and Zach Bitter in Milwaukee, WI.
+Brandon Wilson, an NC-based USATF/RRTC Certifier and IAAF/AIMS (A) measurer and USATF official.
+Brandon will be assisting with various logistical and planning aspects of the race including certifying the track with governing bodies USATF and IAAF.
+Brandon has been involved in many fixed-time ultras over the last 10 years and has officiated races, certified courses, and timed events producing National records and world's best performances including both recent 100-mile world's bests records by Camille Herron in Vienna, IL, and Zach Bitter in Milwaukee, WI.

-Brad Smythe of Clockwork Race Timing.
-Brad is an NC based USATF/RRTC Certifier and IAAF/AIMS (B) measurer will be providing live chip timing for participants.
-Brad has been part of the NC Ultra community going on 20-years and is currently 15th for all-time mileage at Hinson Lake 24 Hour.
-Brad has been a race timer for many years and has timed hundreds of events including other NC based fixed time races Cape Fear 24 Hour and Hinson Lake 24 Hour.
+Brad Smythe is with Clockwork Race Timing.
+Brad is an NC-based USATF/RRTC Certifier and IAAF/AIMS (B) measurer who will be providing live chip timing for participants.
+Brad has been part of the NC Ultra community going on 20 years and is currently 15th for all-time mileage at the Hinson Lake 24 Hour.
+Brad has been a race timer for many years and has timed hundreds of events including other NC-based fixed time races such as the Cape Fear 24 Hour and Hinson Lake 24 Hour.

-You can expect Rick and his team to put on a first-class, USATF sanctioned, certified event that will be records eligible.
-Every aspect of the event will be fine tuned to ensure athletes aiming for the National Team or a PR are provided the best venue and opportunity for doing so.
+You can expect this team to put on a first-class, USATF sanctioned, certified event that will be records eligible.
+Every aspect of the event will be fine-tuned to ensure athletes aiming for the National Team or a PR are provided the best venue and opportunity for doing so.

-There will be a basic aid station with water, electrolyte drink and basic pre-packaged, single serve / self-serve food.
-There will be limited hot food consisting of pizza at night, broth, coffee and soup.
+There will be a basic aid station with water, electrolyte drinks, and basic pre-packaged, single-serve/self-serve food.
+There will be limited hot food consisting of pizza at night, broth, soup, and coffee.
 Athletes should come prepared to take care of any special dietary needs and bring any additional food items they require.
 The race will provide a basic aid station designed to assist an athlete with nutrition.
-The aid station will not be setup to serve 3-meals during the event.
+The aid station will not be set up to serve 3 meals during the event.

-There will be flood lighting at the track so runners should not need to wear a headlamp.
-Port-a-jons will be conveniently located adjacent to the track to ensure competitive athletes can quickly and conveniently access restroom facilities.
+There will be floodlighting at the track so runners should not need to wear a headlamp.
+Port-a-jons will be conveniently located adjacent to the track to ensure that competitive athletes can quickly and conveniently access restroom facilities.

 Distance ties will be broken by the athlete who completed the distance in the least clock time based on gun start time.